ablanco1950/Radar_RaDICaL_Simplified/README.md

 https://www.ti.com/lit/an/swra553a/swra553a.pdf?ts=1714172430750

-Does not provide dataset for try
+But does not provide dataset for try: https://www.plextek.com/articles/a-programmers-introduction-to-processing-imaging-radar-data/

-https://www.plextek.com/articles/a-programmers-introduction-to-processing-imaging-radar-data/

 https://www.radartutorial.eu/10.processing/sp04.en.html